-Join Taz Tally for an in-depth discussion in this video Applying creative adjustments, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Applying creative adjustments, part of Adobe Camera Raw: Color Correction.

 - All right, now it's time to have a little bit of color fun…some creative color fun,…instead of correcting things, get them the way they're…supposed to be.…Although we had a little bit of fun with that…Green Glacier Lake fire and we have some more fun…with this Gnarly Reflections.…Notice this is a JPEG file and so we'll right click…and go Open in Camera Raw,…so we can open it in the Camera Raw interface…and use all the Camera Raw tools,…even though it's a TIFF or a JPEG file.…All right, so here we have an image,…this is a tree that I shot along the banks of the…Rio Grande River, right next to the Mexican border,…near Big Ben National Park.…